gslab-econ/template/README.md

 - Create a release by runing scons in 'release' mode. `scons mode=release version=issue###`
 - If need to create a release that pushes to google drive, run scons in 'release'+drive mode. `scons drive mode=release version=issue###`

+The `release` folder should only store files that will be versioned in GitHub and are intende to be used outside of the directory. `DriveReleaseFiles` should only call files from within `build`, so no extra installation step is necessary.

 #### More information about scons: